 About Paper Towels

-For a while I had been concerned about the amount of paper towels that are used during painting.
-Then one of my students showed me some blue shop towels that come on rolls from a hardware store.
+Buy the blue shop towels from any hardware store.
 These are much more absorbent, and can be rinsed out at the end of the painting session and reused multiple times before throwing them away.
 Much better for the environment, and more pleasant to work with than paper towels.